leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 This means `compose` is a function that takes any 2 functions as input arguments, so long as those functions each take only one input.
-The type algebra `β → γ` and `α → β` means that it is a requirement that the Type of the output of the second function must match the type of the input to the first function - which makes sense, otherwise the two functions would not be composable.
+The type algebra `β → γ` and `α → β` means that it is a requirement that the type of the output of the second function must match the type of the input to the first function - which makes sense, otherwise the two functions would not be composable.